-Ensuring Accessibility for Persons with Disabilities and LEP Individuals accessible to persons with disabilities and the informal hearing must be conducted in accordance with Section 504 and accessibility requirements.
+Ensuring Accessibility for Persons with Disabilities and LEP Individuals

+As with in-person informal hearings, the platform for conducting remote informal hearings must be accessible to persons with disabilities and the informal hearing must be conducted in accordance with Section 504 and accessibility requirements.
 This includes ensuring any information, websites, emails, digital notifications, and other virtual platforms are accessible for persons with vision, hearing, and other disabilities.
 Further, providing effective communication in a digital context may require the use of individualized auxiliary aids or services, such as audio description, captioning, sign language and other types of interpreters, keyboard accessibility, accessible documents, screen reader support, and transcripts.
 Auxiliary aids or services must be provided in accessible formats, in a timely manner, and in such a way to protect the privacy and independence of the individual.
 PHAs may never request or require that individuals with disabilities provide their own auxiliary aids or services, including for remote informal hearings.
 If no method of conducting a remote informal hearing is available that appropriately accommodates an individual's disability, the PHA may not hold against the individual his or her inability to participate in the remote informal review, and the PHA should consider whether postponing the remote informal hearing to a later date is appropriate or whether there is a suitable alternative.